AlejandroAkbal/SearX-Search-Provider-Extension/README.md

 - **Install and Forget**: Simply install the extension and SearX becomes your default search engine.
 - **Options**: Effortless switch between SearX instances, setting you free from the need to fork or create a new extension each time.
+- **Synchronization**: Use your browser's sync to match your options across different devices.
 - **SearXNG compatible**: Works seamlessly with **SearXNG** instances

 ![Preview](./assets/store_1200x800.png)